-From Anna on December 23rd, 2008 in Kitchen Remodel
+From Dean Dowd on December 23, 2008 in Kitchen Remodel

 The concept basically entails utilizing shelves in place of or in addition to kitchen cabinets.
 Everything is neatly arranged on the shelves in an order of your choosing and is on display for all to see.
 Initially, the idea sounds a bit cluttered, and what about cleanliness?
 Those who have chosen this design have taken a few steps to make it more practical.
 You can turn glasses up-side down to reduce dust accumulation on the inside, install a grease-reducing exhaust fan over the stove, or place a small cover over the top of dishes.